spurin/wsl-cgroupsv2/README.md

 wsl --shutdown
 ```

-*You may need to restart Docker Desktop manually after this stage*
+*You may need to restart Docker Desktop after restarting wsl with `wsl --shutdown`*

 ### Check your configuration